tienfeek/chute-tutorials/Android/Multi-Image Picker Tutorial/README.md

 Usage
 ====

-##LocalImagePickerTutorialApp.java
+##MultiImagePickerTutorialApp.java
 This class is the extended Application class.
 It is registered inside the "application" tag in the manifest and is used for initializing the utility classes used in the component.
-LocalImagePickerTutorialApp can extend MultiImagePickerApp like shown in this tutorial:
+MultiImagePickerTutorialApp can extend MultiImagePickerApp like shown in this tutorial:

 <pre><code>
 public class MultiImagePickerTutorialApp extends MultiImagePickerApp {